 It’s very similar to the Brewery im Füchschen that I visited in Dusseldorf (the city that created altbier).
 The logo even features the fox that Brewery im Füchschen features in their logo.

 Beyond that, I continue to reinforce the refreshed approach to craft beer.
 You can find crisp European inspired lagers and ales at Utepils.
 I’d suggest that you stop along the way during your craft beer journey in the Twin Cities.

-I can’t say enough about their beers.
-You can go up and down the list of fresh, quality tasting European beer that makes you feel like you are in Germany or Czechia.
-Not many craft breweries can say that.
+I can’t say enough about their tap beers.
+You can go up and down the list of fresh, quality-tasting European beer that makes you feel like you are in Germany or Czechia.

 Beers of Choice: Alt-1848, Copacetic Kolsch, Ewald the Dark (Dark Lager), Ewald the Golden (Hefeweizen)